yue/yue/README.md

-# yue
+# Yue

-A framework to create cross-platform GUI apps.
+A library to create cross-platform GUI apps.

 ## Issues